Yellowstone in Depth with Grand Teton

 Day 6 B

-Today we have time for one more attraction, the Old Trail Town & Museum of the Old West.
-Then we must fly home to Albuquerque from Cody with photographs, friendships and memories from these glorious national parks and historic places.
+We must fly home to Albuquerque with photographs, friendships and memories from these glorious national parks and historic places.

 Itinerary subject to change